 It should be noted that a large breccia pipe was discovered at the West Seel deposit during 2014 drilling and the target area to the west has potential to host additional breccia pipes.
 Breccia pipes are significant has they host higher than average grades in some porphyry systems.

 During 2018 the Company intends to advance other areas of known mineralization to the drill stage.
-Permitting is underway to allow a historic access trail into the Captain Mine to be re-opened which will enable the area to mapped and sampled cost effectively.
-The historic Captain Mine contains 2 adits which follow a high grade silver lead zinc vein.
+Permitting is underway to allow a historic access trail into the Captain Mine to be re-opened which will enable the area to be mapped and sampled cost effectively.
+The historic Captain Mine contains 2 adits which follow a high grade silver-lead-zinc vein.
 One of the adits extends about 100m into the hillside and remains in good condition.
-The Company has collected 2 grab samples from the adit which returned values up to 2220 g/t Ag (65 ounces per tonne), 9.2% Pb, and 0.27% Cu.
+The Company has collected 2 grab samples from the adit which returned values up to 2,220 g/t Ag (65 ounces per tonne), 9.2% Pb, and 0.27% Cu.
 The exposed vein at Captain can be readily explored from the underground workings and from surface exposure.
 The area surrounding the vein contains widespread alteration and is considered prospective for additional high grade silver base metal veins.
 The zone is interpreted to represent the upper parts of a porphyry system, so it is also prospective for larger gold-silver zones, and perhaps porphyry copper mineralization at depth.

 This resource is historical and is not compliant with NI 43-101.
 It was estimated for Lansdowne Oil and Minerals in a 1984 company report titled “Review of 1982-83 Exploration Lean-To and Panther Groups of Mineral Claims Tahtsa Lake Area Omineca Mining Division BC”.
 The historical estimate was done using a cross sectional method based on drill holes and additional drilling is required to verify the historical estimate.
-A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves and Gold Reach is not treating the historical estimate as current mineral resources or mineral reserves.
+A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves and Surge is not treating the historical estimate as current mineral resources or mineral reserves.